openedx/edx-platform/openedx/core/lib/docs/decisions/0001-logging-and-monitoring-ignored-errors.rst

 Decision
 ________

-Add a capability for logging and monitoring ignored errors and expected errors.
+Add a capability for logging and monitoring ignored errors.
 The feature will be configurable, the monitoring will be available by default, and the logging will be opt-in as needed.

 Note: This feature is being added to edx-platform to start, but could be moved to edx-django-utils monitoring for use in other IDAs.